Automatic Driving Lessons!

 At Amdi driving school, we specialise in automatic tuition and we dedicate a large percentage of our fleet to automatic vehicles.
 Learning to drive an auto is easy and fun.

-Over recent years automatic driving licenses have grown in popularity and at AMDI DRIVING SCHOOL we are trying to meet the demand.
-If you’ve been struggling with manual or you need to learn “quick” then go auto!
+Over recent years automatic driving licenses have grown in popularity and at Amdi driving school we are trying to meet the demand.
+If you’ve been struggling with a manual or you need to learn “quick” then go auto!
 You could be out and about before you know it.

 Automatic transmission vehicles are a great alternative for people who have limited use of their legs or arms and are suitable for people with an array of disabilities or learning difficulties.
 We also encourage older learners who feel they left things a bit late to consider automatic driving lessons.

 Bear in mind that automatic driving is not as flexible as manual driving.
-You won’t be allowed to drive a manual, which may be a disadvantage if you need to borrow a friends’, car, or drive high performance vehicle…so if you planning to buy a Ferrari stick to manual!
+You won’t be allowed to drive a manual, which may be a disadvantage if you need to borrow a friend’s, car, or drive high-performance vehicles…so if you planning to buy a Ferrari stick to manual!

-At AMDI DRIVING SCHOOL we are expert in Automatic tuition and we cover most of London south of the river.
+At Amdi driving school, we are experts in Automatic tuition and we cover most of East London.
 Automatic lessons cost the same as manual lessons and are conducted by fully qualified ADIs.

-If you are still unsure whether or not auto is the choice for you call one of the girls at AMDI DRIVING SCHOOL and they will be happy to advise you on what the best option is for you!
+If you are still unsure whether or not the auto is the choice for you call one of the girls at Amdi driving school and they will be happy to advise you on what the best option is for you!

-Some people also have a problem finding the “bite” on a manual car and end up stalling quite a bit, automatic removes this as the car “automatically” finds the bite for the driver.
+Some people also have a problem finding the “bite” on a manual car and end up stalling quite a bit, automatically remove this as the car “automatically” finds the bite for the driver.